Cherol08/Tictactoe/README.md

 horizontally or diagonally with their tokens.

-:repeat: Players can keep playing the game and pressing 'r' which is the restart button used to start the game over.
+:repeat: Players can keep playing the game by pressing 'r' which is the restart button used to start the game over.

 ### How to contribute